The Ultimate Guide to Cooking Egg Whites: Tips, Techniques, and Recipes

 A collapsed soufflé is a real culinary disappointment.
 But don't despair!
 There are a few things you can do to prevent this from happening.
 Firstly, make sure you don't over-whip the egg whites.
 Secondly, avoid opening the oven door while the soufflé is baking.
 And finally, serve the soufflé immediately after it's baked.
 The heat of the oven helps the soufflé hold its shape, so there's no time to waste!

-(Part 6) Egg Whites and Health: A Nutritional Powerhouse
+(Part 6) Egg Whites and Health: A nutritional powerhouse

 Egg whites are not just a culinary marvel, but also a nutritional powerhouse.
 They are packed with protein, vitamins, and minerals.
 They are also low in calories and fat, making them a great choice for those who are mindful of their diet.